 This is a great day out for parents and children alike.
 Find out more here.

-Akamba in Shirley triples up as an Afro-Caribbean restaurant, Heritage Centre and Tropical House where you can go on an African Bird Walk and visit the Reptile House.
+Akamba in Shirley triples up as an Afro-Caribbean restaurant, Heritage & Garden Centre, and Tropical House where you can go on an African Bird Walk and visit the Reptile House.

 It’s great fun and only costs £4 per person to have a look around, according to the website.